Mastercard® Titanium Card™

 - No Foreign Transaction Fee.
 Titanium users never pay foreign transaction fees.
 That’s great news for people who regularly travel abroad, whether on road trips to Canada or Mexico, or exotic honeymoons to Asia or Africa.

 - High Annual Fee.
 The Titanium Card has a pretty high annual fee – $195, not waived in the first year, and $95 per year, per additional authorized user.
 That’s a big drawback for users who don’t accumulate rewards quickly enough or use the potentially valuable fringe benefits frequently enough to offset the recurring charge.

 - Low, Flat Point-Earning Rate on All Purchases.
 Titanium earns a flat, unlimited 1 point per $1 spent on everything, which is the standard base rate for most travel and cash back rewards credit cards.
 The problem is that Titanium doesn’t have any bonus spending categories that boost point earnings beyond the modest standard rate.
-This can seriously limit cardholders’ earning potential, and limits the appeal of the $0.02-per-point airfare redemption rate, as it takes longer to accrue points.
-By contrast, Citi ThankYou Premier earns 3 points per $1 spent on travel and 2 points per $1 spent on dining and entertainment.
+This can seriously limit cardholders’ earning potential, and limits the appeal of the 2% airfare redemption rate, as it takes longer to accrue points.
+By contrast, Citi ThankYou Premier earns 3 points per $1 spent on travel (including gas) and 2 points per $1 spent on dining and entertainment.